 2. Lionel Messi

 Messi hails from Argentina, much like Maradona he is known for his low centre of gravity, dribbling ability and scoring pedigree.
 He is a true genius on the field.
-Peopl regard him as the greatest football player of all-time and it is hard to argue that.
-He has spent his entire professional career with Barcelona, where he has won 29 trophies, including eight La Liga titles, four UEFA Champions League titles, and five Copas del Rey.
-He is also a 5-time Ballon d’Or winner and in 2012 he scored 91 goals in all competitions.
-A stat that may not ever be broken again.
-Messi has tallied up over 360 goals for Barcelona in 401 games and is also Argentina’s top goal scorer with 61 international goals.
+People regard him as the greatest football player of all-time and it is hard to argue that.
+He has spent his entire professional career with Barcelona, where he recently notched up 700 appearances for Barca, during which time he has scored a phenomenal 614 goals while winning 34 trophies, including 10 La Liga and four Champions League titles, and a host of other records and awards.

 Three time world cup winner with Brazil back in 1958, 1962 and 1970 and a true icon of the game, Pele is widely considered as the greatest football player of all-time.
 Pelé is the most successful league goal-scorer in the world, scoring 1281 goals in 1363 games, which included unofficial friendlies and tour games.
 Pelé is the all-time leading goalscorer for Brazil with 77 goals in 92 games.
 At club level he is the record goalscorer for Santos, and led them to the 1962 and 1963 Copa Libertadores.
 He was the face of the “Beautiful Game” and a true football icon both on and off the field.
 We rank him number 1 on our list of the greatest football players of all-time.

 PledgeSports is the global leader in crowdfunding & sponsorship for sport.